-County-owned properties in and around the study area are shown below in Figure 46.
+County-owned properties in and around the study area are shown in Figure 48.
 Due to the distance from Broad Street, most would not provide opportunities for park and ride around any future Pulse stations.
+As discussed above this would make private agreements for unofficial park and ride lots ideal for the short-mid term and infrastructure incorporated into future development an option for the long-term.

-Figure 46.
+Figure 48.
 County-owned properties

-Economic Impact Analysis
+Economic Impact Report

 Bus Rapid Transit (BRT) Pulse is Richmond's mass transit solution that combines the efficiency of light rail with the flexibility of buses.
 Implemented and managed by GRTC since June of 2018, it features dedicated lanes, signal priority, and off-board fare collection, providing faster and more reliable transit service than traditional bus systems.
-The BRT Pulse system has the potential to significantly impact the Richmond region by providing residents with an affordable, reliable, and sustainable transportation option that connects the cities of Richmond and Henrico County, providing residents with access to employment centers, healthcare facilities, shopping centers, and entertainment destinations.
+The Pulse BRT system has the potential to significantly impact the Richmond region by providing residents with an affordable, reliable, and sustainable transportation option that connects the cities of Richmond and Henrico County, providing residents with access to employment centers, healthcare facilities, shopping centers, and entertainment destinations.
 The Pulse system is expected to attract riders who would not typically use public transportation, including those who currently rely on automobiles for their daily commute.
-The Pulse is also expected to boost the local economy by increasing access to jobs and promoting economic development along the BRT Pulse corridor.
+The Pulse is also expected to boost the local economy by increasing access to jobs and promoting economic development along the Pulse corridor.

 Development of a BRT system such as Pulse is expected to have significant economic impact along the corridor with measurable economic ripple effects in areas connected by the system.
 The system has the potential to attract new businesses and industries to the region, which can lead to job creation and economic growth.
 It also has the potential to be a fast and reliable transit mode for workers and job seekers from traditionally disconnected East End neighborhoods and bring them to opportunities in the Downtown, the Museum Districts, and the commercial centers in the Willow Lawn area.
-The system is also expected to increase property values along the corridor and potentially transform land uses to more commercial, office, mixed uses, and high-density residences as residents and businesses recognize the value of living and working near high-guality transit service.
+The system is also expected to increase property values along the corridor and potentially transform land uses to more commercial, office, mixed uses, and high-density residences as residents and businesses recognize the value of living and working near high-quality transit service.